Internet Radio Blanket License: Beginner’s Guide to Broadcasting Legally

 Why Do You Need a License for Internet Radio?

-When you buy a song on iTunes or stream it on Spotify, you are buying a “private performance” license.
-This means you can listen to it in your car, your house, or your headphones.
+When you buy a song on iTunes or stream it on Spotify, you are getting private listening access, not a separate performance right for broadcasting.
+This means you can listen to it in your car, your house, or your headphones, but owning or accessing a song does not let an internet station play copyrighted music legally.

 Broadcasting is a “public performance.”
 Because you are transmitting that audio to an audience, the songwriters, performers, and record labels are legally entitled to royalties.
-Without the proper licenses, you risk:
+In the USA, PROs such as ASCAP, BMI, SESAC, and GMR license the underlying lyrics and melody for composers and publishers, while SoundExchange covers sound recordings.
+Without the proper licenses, you risk legal issues such as:

 • Hefty fines from copyright holders.